Ginger And Cinnamon Recipe

-I recently organised a Workshop for people to teach and to learn everyday skills.
-A kind of skills swap.
-The best part of the day was learning how to make ginger and cinnamon tea from eminent herbalist, Simon Mills.
+I was taught how to make this amazingly simple and gorgeous tasting ginger and cinnamon tea from eminent herbalist, Simon Mills.
 He had taken time out of a busy day to pass on a very welcome piece of his knowledge.

 Learning to make ginger and cinnamon tea is a great blessing for cold days, warming and spicy it is great when fighting off a cold